marshlife-art/spree_stockr/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2019 [name of extension creator], released under the New BSD License
+Copyright (c) 2019 MARSH, released under the New BSD License